willfaustino/LastStopShop/README.md

 You play the game with a combination of mouse (UI interactions) and keyboard (in-game interactions).
 WASD to move and E to interact.

 In-game interactions include:
-The sign outside the store
+The sign outside the store,
-The entrance and exit doors
+The entrance and exit doors,
-The vendor
+The vendor,
 The coin purse on the table to the left of the room.
 Adds 10 coins to the total.

 Thank you for your time!